-KPMG billed the Company fees totaling \$165,582 for all other services performed during fiscal year 2001 which related to tax consulting and compliance; the Company's June 2001 offering of 4 1/2% convertible notes; services related to selection of a new financial reporting system and various technical accounting consultations.
+KPMG billed the Company fees totaling \$171,000 for all other services performed during the fiscal year ended June 30, 2003 which included professional services rendered in connection with accounting consultations and the audit of the Company's benefit plan, tax compliance and certain tax advisory services.
 The Finance and Audit Committee has considered whether the provision of all other services by KPMG is compatible with maintaining KPMG's independence and concluded that KPMG is "independent".

-The Board of Directors recommends a vote FOR ratification of the selection of KPMG, independent certified public accountants, to audit the consolidated financial statements of the Company for the fiscal year ending June 30, 2002 (Proposal No. 4 on the Proxy Card).
+The Board of Directors recommends a vote FOR ratification of the selection of KPMG, independent certified public accountants, to audit the consolidated financial statements of the Company for the fiscal year ending June 30, 2004 (Proposal No. 3 on the Proxy Card).